imbapc/Booking-Website/Organisation.md

       - Worked on implementation of the async sub/pub requests
       - Worked on all different things and test cases in a separate branch (jiakai-li-branch) and fix master bug at the end

+  - Frederick Hy:
+      - Worked on implementation of concertresource

 - Strategy to minimize the chance of concurrency errors
   - In different implementations, we used transactions to separate operations from different users.
 Especially for `POST` requests
   - When dealing with publish, we used `synchronized (subs)` to lock the `subs` object and prevent from concurrency errors